jjcarrier/PS-TableUI/README.md

   `Items` via the `-SelectionFormat` parameter.
 However, please note, that this is a final transformation of the data.
 While the UI is processing this request the underlying logic always utilizes an array of Booleans.
-It is only at the conclusion of the operation that this variable is update to the desired form.
+It is only at the conclusion of the operation that this variable is updated to the desired form.